projectriff/riff/rfc/rfc-0014-binding-injection.md

 Notes:
 - each container may only define the `CNB_BINDINGS` env var once, if already defined the value must be preserved and respected
 - injected volume names must not collide with an existing volume
+  - the volume name has no semantic meaning and may be any value unique within the pod
 - injected volume mount paths must not collide with an existing volume
 - injected volume mount paths must compile with RFC 0002